zulip/zulip/templates/zerver/api/list-linkifiers.md

 #### Return values

-* `filters`: An array of sub-arrays, each representing one of the filters set up in the organization.
+* `filters`: An array of tuples, each representing one of the linkifiers set up in the organization.
 Each of these tuples contain the pattern, the formatted URL and the filter's ID, in that order.
-See [Create organization filters](/api/create-org-filters#create-organization-filters) for details on what does each field mean.
+See the [Create linkifiers](/api/add-linkifiers) article for details on what each field means.

 #### Example response